GreenCauldron08/homemade-midi/Game Soundtrack/RollerCoaster Tycoon 2/README.md

 Originals by Allister Brimble

 ## Fairground Organ style
-Several (perhaps all, someday?)
-Fairground organ tracks in one file.
-It's coming along, I guess.
+Several Fairground organ tracks in one file.
+It doesn't have everything, but I'm satisfied with it for now.

 ## Medieval style
 **COMPLETE**